This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Assistive technology (similar service)

 Any child who has a qualifying disability is eligible for special education assistance.
-The Individuals with Disabilities Education Act provides both State Formula grants and discretionary grants.[1][2]
+The Individuals with Disabilities Education Act (IDEA) provides State Formula and discretionary grants.[1][2]

 The grants are typically limited to students with: